NxNiki/sql_moshcourse/README.md

 LC 176:
 ifnull(expression, alt-value)

-### group by:
-LC 585:
-group by will only return one row for each group.
-If there are multiple rows, the first will be selected.

 ### window function:

+count(*) over (partition by <col>)

 row_number()

 rank()

 dense_rank()

 ntile()

+LC 585:

+group by will only return one row for each group.
+If there are multiple rows, the first will be selected.

 LC 511:
 dense_rank()